-This FAQ should address your questions about using hybrid technology in the classrooms.
+This FAQ should address your questions about using technology in the classrooms.
+For specific instructions by room, please see the Classroom Guides.

-What do I need to bring into the hybrid classrooms?
+What do I need to bring into the classrooms?

 Touch panels, projectors, cameras and room microphones are provided as part of the standard audio-visual technology.
 You will need to bring any additional equipment including:

-- Laptop, tablet, or other touch-enabled device with the Zoom app installed and configured
+- Laptop, tablet, or other touch-enabled device.
+If teaching in a hybrid or remote modality ensure your lapto has the Zoom app installed and configured.

 - Your own multiport adapter for HDMI and/or USB ports if connecting with an Apple device